-People are very clearly confused about what is going on in America today with #BlackLivesMatter and its surrounding politics.
-Reading posts and comments on various social media, it’s obvious public believes that the protests in the streets either represent a popular uprising against capitalism, which they seem rather excited about, or at least they aren’t objecting too loudly, or represent a noble network of progressive organizations pushing a moderate policing reform agenda.
+People are very clearly confused about what is going on in America today with #BlackLivesMatter.
+Reading posts and comments on various social media, it’s obvious the public believes that the protests in the streets either represent a popular uprising against capitalism, which some seem rather excited about, or at least they aren’t objecting too loudly, or represent a noble network of progressive organizations pushing a moderate policing reform agenda.

 The protestors on the streets, foot soldiers available because of the COVID-19 disruption in the economy, education, and sports, are what the public relations industry called “Astroturf”—fake grassroots organized and coordinated by corporatist-globalist powers, Democratic Party functionaries, and the academic and media intelligentsia.
-I published an in-depth article on this tactic by the rightwing end of the political spectrum in 2002.
-(See Advancing Accumulation and Managing its Discontents: The U.S. Antienvironmental Countermovement.
-See The Anti-Environmental Countermovement for a summary and brief talk.)
+I published an in-depth article on this tactic by the rightwing end of the political spectrum in 2002, Advancing Accumulation and Managing its Discontents: The U.S. Antienvironmental Countermovement (see The Anti-Environmental Countermovement for a summary and brief talk).
+The strategy is the same.
 These tactics are used on both the left and the right.

 In the present circumstances, transnationalist powers—banks, corporations, foundations and think tanks—are using faux-popular appearances to sow racial division and disrupt class consciousness.
 This is not to say that many of those out in the streets don’t actually believe they’re involved in an uprising.
 There are true believers among them (I have an upcoming blog on the social psychology of all this).
 But those calling the shots know they aren’t involved in an uprising.
 Not against the establishment, at least.